oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/2-label-images/2-label-images.md

 1. On the next page of the *Create dataset* dialog, review the information and click **Create**.
   ![Create dataset window - review information](./images/click-create-dataset.png)

 1. You will return to the *Dataset list* page.
 Wait until your new dataset's status is **Active**.
-This will take about 4-5 minutes.
+This will take about 2-3 minutes.
+The progress is shown in the page.

     ![](./images/dataset-active.png)

 ## **Task 2:** Label the images in your dataset
-Now that you have a dataset created for the data labeling services, you'll proceed with labeling those images.
+Now that you have a dataset created, you'll proceed with labeling those images.

 1. On the page showing your active dataset, the data record view is listed by default.
 This is a list of all the image files in the dataset.
 (There is also a *Gallery view* that displays the files as images.) **Click the top file name** to open it.